-If your Draw and Modify toolbars are positioned on the left side of the drawing area as shown earlier in Figure 1.2, continue with the next section.
-If these toolbars are in another location on the drawing area, try the steps you used in this section to dock them on the left side.
-If the toolbars are not visible, right-click any visible toolbar button, and then choose Draw.
-Drag the Draw toolbar to the left side of the drawing area and dock it.
-Do the same with the Modify toolbar, positioning it next to the Draw toolbar.
+If your toolbars are positioned as shown in Figure 1.8, continue with the next section.
+If these toolbars are in another location on the drawing area or not visible, try the steps you used in this section to dock them on the top and left side of the drawing area.
+If the toolbars aren't visible, right-click any visible toolbar button, and choose the toolbar you need.
+Then, drag the toolbar to the left side or top of the drawing area and dock it.
+Here are the positions I recommend for the five toolbars that you should dock on your screen: